erikwilliamson/capiche/README.md

 # capiche
-A Python Library for Rate-Limiting and Queueing of Function Calls
+A Python Library for Rate-Limiting and Queueing Requests to External Services